 This is because individual social media posts, even if only containing text, can be hard to understand out of context, even for humans.

-At last week’s RE•WORK Deep Learning Summit in San Francisco, Twitter Machine Learning Researcher Omar Florez, and Snap Inc. Principal Research Scientist Leonardo Neves took the stage to discuss their work pre-training self-supervised NLP models designed to better understand the context behind the content on their platforms.
+At the RE•WORK Deep Learning Summit in San Francisco, 2022, Twitter's Machine Learning Researcher Omar Florez, and Snap Inc.'s Principal Research Scientist Leonardo Neves took the stage to discuss their work pre-training self-supervised NLP models designed to better understand the context behind the content on their platforms.

 “If you're doing NLP on books, you have pages of context.
 If you're doing it in Wikipedia articles, or news articles you have a couple of paragraphs,” says Nevez.
 “But if you're working on social platforms [you get] very short informal text.”